Peach Fuzz vs Terminal Beard Hair Explained

 We’ve all been there.
 And while it may seem embarrassing to not have a full-grown Jason Momoa beard yet, having peach fuzz is a rite of passage that all male teenagers must go through.

-Plus, peach fuzz beards work hard to keep your body safe and healthy, and they play an integral part in the cooling down process.
+Plus, peach fuzz beards work hard to keep your body safe and healthy, and they play an integral part in the cooling-down process.

 If you’re still looking to shave that fuzz off, we go over everything you need to know about peach fuzz beards, when you can expect your peach fuzz to turn into a full beard, and how to tweak science to get you there faster.